 The International 16 Ft.
 Model is equipped with a fan inside the exterior refrigerator compartment.
 This fan pulls ambient temperature air across the condensation coils on the backside of the refrigerator to aid in the cooling.
-A "Fan Switch" is located inside the main door on the panel in front of the refrigerator.
+A "Fan Switch" is located inside the the exterior refrigerator compartment on the forward panel.
 You may desire to turn the fan off when using you patio due to its noise.
 The fan is thermostatically controlled when the switch is on.